Plant of the month: June

 Habitat: Best grown in partial shade in well-drained, but moisture retentive soil

-Where is it Found At BBG&G: Azalea Walk
+Where is it Found At BBG: Azalea Walk

-Like all Rhododendrons, they need an acid soil that is moisture retentive, but free draining.
-To enjoy them at their best, plant them in partial shade because the flowers will last longer.
+Like all Rhododendrons they need an acid soil that is moisture retentive, but free-draining.
+To enjoy them at their best plant them in partial shade because the flowers will last longer.
 They can be planted in a sunny position, but the flowers will fade very quickly.
-If your soil is dry, powdery mildew can strike, as the plant will be stressed due to a lack of water.
+If your soil is too dry then powdery mildew can strike as the plant will be stressed due to a lack of water.

-This particular group of Rhododendrons are commonly called deciduous Azaleas, but are in fact Rhododendrons.
-This variety does lose their leaves in the autumn, but some cultivars also have beautiful, autumn-coloured flowers.
+This particular group of Rhododendrons are commonly called deciduous Azaleas, but they are in fact Rhododendrons.
+This variety does lose their leaves in the autumn but some cultivars also have beautiful autumn-coloured flowers.